isharaka/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The following set of images visualizes the output of the RELU activation of the first convolutional layer.

-For the most part the 16 filters in the first layers seem to be learning similar information.
+For the most part the 16 filters in the first layer seem to be learning similar information.
 However some filters (denoted FeatureMap<n> in the images) seem to be learning specific features.

 For example FeatureMap 12 and FeatureMap 13 are detecting diagnoal lines in opposite directions.
-FeatureMap 7 seems to be laerning the brightness level.
+FeatureMap 7 seems to be learning the brightness level.

 web image 1